expressjs/expressjs.com/guide/routing.md

 <h2 id="route-methods">Route methods</h2>

-A route method is derived from one of the HTTP methods, and is attached to an instance of `express`.
+A route method is derived from one of the HTTP methods, and is attached to an instance of the `express` class.

-The following is an example of routes defined for the GET and the POST methods to the root of the app.
+The following code is an example of routes that are defined for the GET and the POST methods to the root of the app.

 ~~~js
 // GET method route